Chapter 33 BWV 123 Liebster Immanuel, Herzog der Frommen

 If Bach appeared to overstress the negative messages in the tenor aria, here he takes the other extreme and emphasizes the positive.
 The text scorns a world that can offer only derision to one in the midst of terrible loneliness and isolation.
 What do we really need from our earthly environment when we are assured that Jesus will remain with us forever?
 It is the latter idea that principally occupies Bach, teacher and composer, at this point.

 The fact that in each of these fine arias Bach chooses to depict only one side of his balanced text is an indication of both his personality and his approach to large scale planning.
 Clearly the text of the tenor aria had strong implications of hope, but Bach largely chose to ignore them.
 The bass aria contains images of heartache and isolation but again, they are largely, though not completely, suppressed.
 One must view the cantata a whole; an organic, focused piece of artwork, conceived as a total entity.

 Thus, to concentrate too much upon the individual elements is to miss the overall picture, which is not to say that in this energetic aria we should completely ignore the disheartening implications touched on in the text.
-In bar 12 the obbligato flute and continuo fall completely away to allow the tenor to express graphically a moment of Einsamkeit----loneliness, later reinforced by the sustained notes of bars 20-21 and 32-33.
+In bar 12 the obbligato flute and continuo fall completely away to allow the tenor to express graphically a moment of Einsamkeit----loneliness, later reinforced by the sustained notes in bars 20-21 and 32-33.
 Natural feelings of isolation and alienation have not disappeared entirely; we are after all, only human.

 But the fundamental mood is upbeat and positive.
 And so it should be when Jesus appears and remains with us.